-- (Important Views) are significant in this respect, requiring that schemes protect and reinforce local landscape characteristics and features. - 6.46 More broadly, Policy 4 (Respecting Local Character in the Design) supports development proposals that conserve and enhance the distinctive local character and heritage of the village.
-The criteria presented reflects that of National Model Design Code and Guidance4, providing local design considerations to reinforce national policy and guide planning applications.
+- (Important Views) are significant in this respect, requiring that schemes protect and reinforce local landscape characteristics and features. - 6.50 Policy 17 notably highlights the importance of dark night skies in the more rural parts of the parish closest to the Cranborne Chase National Landscape, which was awarded International Dark Sky Reserve status in 2019.
+The Cranborne Chase National Landscape Partnership has also suggested that consideration may need to be given to the impacts of additional traffic and recreational pressures on the National Landscape, and whether mitigation and compensation may be required.
+This is particularly pertinent in light of the new duty, introduced through the Levelling Up and Regeneration Act 2023, to seek to further the statutory purposes of National Landscapes. - 6.51 The duty applies to local planning authorities and other decision makers in making planning decisions on development and infrastructure proposals, as well as to other public bodies and statutory undertakers.
+It is anticipated that the Government will provide guidance on how the duty should be applied in due course, that this issue may well be covered in the next iteration of the Cranborne Chase Management Plan (2025), and will be a material consideration in decision making. - 6.52 Policy 4 (Respecting Local Character in the Design) seeks to provide a level of protection for the distinctive character and heritage of the village core.
+The criteria presented reflects that of National Model Design Code and Guidance5, providing local design considerations to reinforce national policy and guide planning applications.
 The policy aims to ensure development in the plan area is designed to complement and strengthen local character and distinctiveness.
 This will also help guide development to be in-keeping with the surrounding environment, reducing the visual impact of the development and respecting the important relationship between the built and natural environment.
-Policy 2 (People-friendly streets and paths) and Policy 11 (Revised Village Envelope) are also of relevance here. - 6.47 Finally, it is noted that Local Green Spaces have been designated and mapped through the draft Neighbourhood Plan, with development restricted in these locations (in accordance with criteria set out).
-Many have been designated for their landscape value, with the intention of softening the development edge, maintaining the rural feel of the village, providing a woodland frontage, and providing views towards the countryside. - 6.48 Overall, the draft Neighbourhood Plan is considered likely to lead to minor negative effects, reflecting the inevitable changes to the landscape, and overall loss of greenfield land, within a sensitive location.
+Policy 2 (People-friendly streets and paths) and Policy 11 (Revised Village Envelope) are also of relevance here. - 6.53 Finally, it is noted that Local Green Spaces have been designated and mapped through the draft Neighbourhood Plan, with development restricted in these locations (in accordance with criteria set out).
+Many have been designated for their landscape value, with the intention of softening the development edge, maintaining the rural feel of the village, providing a woodland frontage, and providing views towards the countryside. - 6.54 Overall, the draft Neighbourhood Plan is considered likely to lead to minor negative effects, reflecting the inevitable changes to the landscape, and overall loss of greenfield land, within a sensitive location.
 However, site allocation policy requirements seek to ensure any adverse effects on the landscape are mitigated.
 Furthermore, the wider policy framework performs well against landscape objectives, recognising the importance of settlement identity and landscape character, and key landscape features within design overall effects are therefore likely to be negligible.